oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision/ocw-2022-oci9-session63/vision.md

 | Image classification | Categorizes object(s) within an image | Select "Image Classification."
 Labels and confidence scores will appear under the Results pane.
 [Reference](images/img-detection.png)|
 | Object detection | Locates and identifies objects within an image | Select "Object Detection."
 Objects, confidence score, and highlighted bounding box will all appear under the Results pane.
 Clicking on one of the labels on the results pane will also highlight where on the image that object was detected.|

-4. Use Image Analysis Features
+4. Use Object detection feature

 a.
-On the Vision page, select “Image Classification” or "Object Detection" on the left navigation menu and provide an image from local storage or OCI object storage.
+On the Vision page, select "Object detection" on the left navigation menu and provide an image from local storage or OCI object storage.
 This invokes analyzeImage API after the image is provided.

 ![Image Analysis Features](images/img-classification.png " ")